cloudshiftstrategies/css_terraform_training/docs/github.md

 # make changes and commit the branch
 $ git add .
-git commit -m "working on feature"
+$ git commit -m "working on feature"

 # Push the branch to remote.
 We need to explicitly specify that we want to push our test_branch
-git push --set-upstream origin test_branch
+$ git push --set-upstream origin test_branch
 ```

 Looking at Github, we can see the branch was created and pushed, and we even have a button to submit a pull request.
-If this is a TFE project, the pull request would trigger a speculative run
+If this is a TFE project, the pull request would trigger a speculative run (more on this later)
 ![gh branch](images/gh_branch.png)

 A project administrator can merge the test_branch with master, just submit the request.